Playa de Las Canteras

-The Playa de Las Canteras (Las Canteras beach; 'Beach of the Quarries') is the main urban beach of the city of Las Palmas de Gran Canaria (Gran Canaria, Canary Islands), one of the most important beaches of the Canary Islands.
+The Playa de Las Canteras (Las Canteras beach; 'Beach of the Quarries') is the main urban beach of the city of Las Palmas de Gran Canaria, on the island of Gran Canaria in the Canary Islands.
+It is considered one of the most prominent beaches in the archipelago.

-Las Canteras has an Environmental Management System certified according to the UNE-EN ISO 14001 norm and a Universal Accessibility Certificate for bathing services for people with reduced mobility, certified by the same organization.
+The beach operates under an Environmental Management System certified in accordance with the UNE-EN ISO 14001 standard.
+It has also received certification for universal accessibility for bathing services for people with reduced mobility from the same certifying body.

-Playa de Las Canteras has just hoisted the Q for Tourism Quality flag and has been awarded the European Union Blue Flag, the ISO Environmental Management Certificate and the Universal Accessibility Certificate, making it one of the most highly valued beaches in Spain.
+In addition, Playa de Las Canteras has been awarded the “Q for Tourism Quality” flag, the European Union Blue Flag, the ISO Environmental Management Certificate, and the Universal Accessibility Certificate, distinctions that recognize environmental management, service quality, and accessibility standards.